IBM/MAX-Object-Detector-Web-App/static/img/cocoicons/README.md

 The images contained here are taken from https://github.com/cocodataset/cocodataset.github.io

-These images will be replaced since we do not know what thier usage rules are.

-This note has been added for reference since this will be in the github history.
+They are used with the permission of the COCO team and this README will be removed once we have a open source license to reference in their repository.